stelzinga/MF/Management_Framework.md

 - Altruism: the unselfish concern for the welfare of others, prioritizing others' needs and well-being over one's own, potentially at a personal cost.
 - Curiosity: the desire to learn to do something or to know about something
 - Being grounded: the state of being down-to-earth, being mentally balanced, understanding the reality of things, being sensible and non-pretentious.
-- Charitability: the ability and willingness to share whilst not having been asked to do so.
+- Charitability: the ability and willingness to share whilst not having any direct benefit to do so.
 - Stress Management: the ability to deal with adversity
 - Empathetic: ability to listen and understand and even share the feelings of someone else.

 Personality seems very similar to Soft skills (see above), but in the Management Framework Soft Skills are deemed more related to performing work in a certain way, whereas Personality says more how someone approaches life and people within his surroundings in general, not specifically within a work context.
 Nevertheless, different Venture's may not consider Personality as separate and consider it part of Soft Skills, others may make the distinction.

 #### Performance
 The combination of above four elements drive the *potential* of a Staff and ultimately yields the Staff's ability to perform.
-In the Management Framework the concept of Performance is measured across three axis:
+In the Management Framework the concept of a Staff's Performance is measured across three axis:
 - Dependability
 - Pro-activity
 - Leadership